BHFock/git-cl/docs/tutorial.md

 git cl st docs tests
 ```

 This limits the output to the specified changelists.
-By default, unassigned files (those in “No Changelist”) are hidden in this mode.
+By default, unassigned files (those in 'No Changelist') are hidden in this mode.

 If you want to include unassigned files alongside named changelists, use the `--include-no-cl` flag: